York-SDCNLab/Ghost-DeblurGAN/README.md

 # Why it is necessary to propose a new dataset?

 Current deblurring benchmarks only contain routine scenes including pedestrians, cars, buildings, and human faces, etc. To illustrate the necessity of proposing a new deblurring benchmark containing fiducial markers, we test [HINet](https://github.com/megvii-model/HINet) which has the SOTA performance on GoPro dataset with a blurred image and apply the Apriltag Detector to the deblurred image (See Fig.1(d)).
-As shown in the figure, due to the fact that HINet is trained on GoPro dataset which contains no fiducial markers, the marker detection rate is far from satisfying even the SOTA method is adopted.
+As shown in the figure, due to the fact that HINet is trained on GoPro dataset which contains no fiducial markers, the marker detection rate is far from satisfying.
+Again, note that HINet is the SOTA method.

 <img src="https://user-images.githubusercontent.com/58899542/132930466-46acdd1d-fed4-4c69-9506-4dc84107bbaa.png" width="600">